-(3-3; 0-0) Corequisite: BIOL198 Lab (1 sem. hr.)
-BIOL 114 Principles of Biology II (3 sem. hrs.)
-An introduction to the basic relationships governing the existence of all living organisms.
-Consideration is given to the anatomy and physiology at all levels as these relate to the energy requirements, inheritance, reproduction, development, and adaptation of representative life forms.
-Prerequisite(s): Biology 11 or 12 equivalent.
-(0-0; Corequisite: BIOL199 Lab (1 sem. hr.)
-BIOL 200/300 Biotechnology Practica II, III (2 or 3 sem. hrs.)
-Biotechnology Practica II and III provide general and advanced intern experiences in industrial settings.
-BIOL 200 (2 sem. hrs.) is a requirement for entry to co-op placements and graduation.
-BIOL 300 (3 sem. hrs.) is additional intern experience providing exposure to advanced techniques and applications in biotechnology.
-The skills taught in each practicum vary depending on the industrial setting, but should include some of the following techniques: mammalian tissue culture; monoclonal antibody production including cell fusion; hybridoma screening by ELISA and immunoblotting; fermentation microbiology and the operation of large-scale fermentation systems; insect cell culture and use of Baculovirus expression vectors to produce recombinant proteins; downstream processing and the recovery and purification of proteins, carbohydrates, lipids; freezing, freeze-drying and preservation of microorganisms, animal viruses, cell lines and hybridomas; high throughput screening strategies, diagnostic testing; methods in bioinformatics; and quality control procedures.
-Cross-listed: BIOT 200/300.
-Prerequisite(s): BIOT 100.
 BIOL 212 Biology of Vascular Plants (3 sem. hrs.)
 An exploration of the role of plants as the basis for most ecosystems, and as valuable resources for agriculture, horticulture, forestry, biotechnology, and other areas of human concern.
 The study of vascular plants includes classification, development, physiology, ecology, and economic uses, with comparison of form, function, and significance.
 The course involves local field trips and laboratory studies.
 NB: Students may take only one of BIOL 212 or BIOL 312 for credit.
-Not offered every year.
-See department chair.
-Prerequisite(s): BIOL 103, 104, 105; or BIOL 113, 114.
-(0-0; 3-3) BIOL 214 Biology of Non-vascular Plants (3 sem. hrs.)
+Prerequisite(s): BIOL 113.
+(3-3) BIOL 214 Biology of Non-vascular Plants (3 sem. hrs.)
 An exploration of non-vascular plants and the important niches they occupy, particularly in aquatic or moist environments and in relation to human health.
 The course covers algae, fungi, lichens, and bryophytes including classification, development, physiology, and ecology.
 Applied aspects include productivity of freshwater and marine systems, commercial uses, mushroom culture, plant pathology, and environmental and human health.
 Firsthand experience of the organisms includes local field trips and laboratory studies.
 NB: Students may take only one of BIOL 214 or BIOL 314 for credit.
-Not offered every year.
-See department chair.
-Prerequisite(s): BIOL 103, 104, and 105; or BIOL 113, 114.
-(0-0; 3-3) BIOL 216 Plant Environments (3 sem. hrs.)
+Prerequisite(s): BIOL 113.
+(3-3) BIOL 216 Plant Environments (3 sem. hrs.)
 The crucial role of plant ecology in shaping major habitats, including those in British Columbia, will be examined.
 A trip to Salt Spring Island will highlight the threatened Garry oak ecosystem and other features of interest.
-Field trips throughout the course will highlight the population dynamics and interrelationships of plant communities in natural habitats, agricultural crops and managed forests.
+Field trips throughout the course will highlight the population dynamics and interrelationships of plant communities in natural habitats, agricultural crops, and managed forests.
 Critical assessment of planetary stewardship will form a common theme across various issues in plant ecology.
 Cross-listed: GENV 216.
+Prerequisite(s): None.

 BIOL 223 Cell Biology (3 sem. hrs.)
 A study of the molecules and processes that determine cell structure and function, including how this information is derived from the wide range of visual and analytical tools available today.
-The course describes the chemical nature of cells and the structure and behaviour of cells in the context of tissues NB: Students are advised to take CHEM 221 (Organic Chemistry) concurrently with BIOL 223.
-Prerequisite(s): BIOL 103, 104, and 105 (minimum Grade C required); or BIOL 113 and BIOL 114(minimum Grade C required); CHEM 103 or 111 and CHEM 104 or 112.minimum Grade C required.
-(3-3; 0-0) BIOL 226 Introduction to Evolutionary Theory (3 sem. hrs.)
+The course describes the chemical nature of cells and the structure and behaviour of cells in the context of tissues.
+NB: Students are advised to take CHEM 221 (Organic Chemistry) concurrently with BIOL 223.
+Prerequisite(s): BIOL 113 and BIOL 114 (minimum Grade C required); CHEM 103 or 111, and CHEM 104 or 112.
+(3-3) BIOL 226 Introduction to Evolutionary Theory (3 sem. hrs.)
 An introduction to the basic concepts of evolution as an organizing theory in biology.
-Topics covered include: comparative genomics, sources or variation, natural selection, genetic drift, adaptation, sexual selection, kin selection, speciation and phylogenetics.
-Prerequisite(s): BIOL 103, 104 and 105; or BIOL 113 and 114.
+Topics covered include comparative genomics, sources or variation, natural selection, genetic drift, adaptation, sexual selection, kin selection, speciation and phylogenetics.
+Prerequisite(s): BIOL 114.

 BIOL 233 Microbiology for Nurses (3 sem. hrs.)
 A study of pathogenic microorganisms and the control of infectious diseases.
 Topics include (i) the biology of bacteria, viruses, fungi, protozoa, and helminths; (ii) immunity, immunology, and immunization; (iii) sterilization, disinfection, chemotherapeutic agents; and (iv) epidemiology and public health microbiology.
 This course is only open to nursing students.
 NB: Students may only take one of BIOL 233 or BIOL 333 for credit.
 Prerequisite(s): BIOL 241 and 242.